jason-nc/javascriptPractise/ReadMe.txt

-This is just some experiments with javascript and css index.html in each directory is the start point.
+This is just some experiments with javascript and css. index.html is the home page and each directory has its own index.html